mykewe/Water_Pump_Classification/README.md

 # Water_Pump_Classification
 Here are my attempts at the competition 'Pump It Up: Data Mining the Water Table'.
-The first notebook contains the Explorational data Analysis (EDA) and feature engineering, the second notebook contains feature engineering and the third, model building where the following models where used:
+The first notebook contains the Explorational data Analysis (EDA) and feature engineering, the second notebook contains feature engineering and the third, model building were the following models where used:
 * Decision Tree (75.1%),
 * K Nearest Neighbor  (77.4%),
 * **Random Forest     (80.2%)**,